Deni Avdija NBA Preview vs. the 76ers

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to break down Avdija's prop bets, using stats and trends to help you make good picks.
+If you'd like to make predictions on Avdija's performance, we break down his available prop bets, using stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.